renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! tip
-    Renovate evaluates all `packageRules` and does not stop after the first match.
     Order your `packageRules` so the least important rules are at the _top_, and the most important rules at the _bottom_.
     This way important rules override settings from earlier rules if needed.